mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 So, usually, *A world* is always something separate from the *B world*, [and we think] “I don’t want it.”
 If we see the Spring, you love it, because you don’t like Winter.
 Always separations.
 But that is human speculation, the so-called *A world*, and then you want to go to the *B world*, the so-called spiritual world.
 That is always a cause of confusion.
 Buddhism always says *A world* and *B world* come together, and [are] interdependent, interconnected, interpenetrated constantly, and produce something.
 This is the total picture of winter.
 So what is winter, beyond your speculation?

-That’s why in the first sentence Dogen Zenji says, “When all things are buddha-dharma.”
+That’s why in the first sentence Dōgen Zenji says, “When all things are buddha-dharma.”
 So *all things* are not the *all things* you can see; *all things* are already all things seen from the truth of interdependent co-origination.
 It’s a big [world], the bigger scale of the word *dharma*, the world you can see; that is what we call buddha-dharma.
 That’s why here it says, “When all things are buddha-dharma, then there is delusion and enlightenment, there is cultivation of the practice, there is birth, there is death, there are buddhas, there are sentient beings.”

 So [it’s] a little bit different than I said, I explained it simply.
 [It is] not *A world*; *A world* is *A world*, but *A world* is not *A world* in the usual sense, but *A world* interconnected, interpenetrated with *B world*.
 That is the total picture of *A world*.